check out the Savor Snoqualmie Valley website

 - We think Tuesday is one of the best days to bike, because you can do all of the activities listed in point #2 AND you can end at the Carnation Farmers Market with music and treats.

-- Our favorite place in the entire valley is William Grassie winery.
+- One of our favorite place in the entire valley is William Grassie winery.
 Ask Sarah about the secret back entrance from the Snoqualmie Valley Trail to the winery that she made.
 Bill Grassie is a wonderful winemaker and a great guy to talk to.

 - William Grassie is located in Fall City... another great option is to travel 7 miles south on the trail (low grade hill) from Carnation to Fall City.
 Go for lunch at the Fall City Road House and visit the Fall City Flea Market.
 Possibly stop at Pleasant Hill Cellars on your way back to Carnation.

-- If you are interested in exploring the Lower Valley, you can take the shuttle to cozy Duvall, and then ride back to Carnation.
+- If you are interested in exploring the Lower Valley, you can take the shuttle to cozy Duvall, and then ride back to Carnation (or ride both ways).
 In Duvall there is a lot of shopping and restaurants.
 There is also a tasting room called Match.
 The lower valley is flat and moves through rolling farms.
 It's also one of the best Audubon regions in the area.

 - Misty Valley Farms is a great farm stand.
 It just opened, but it is better accessible by vehicle, due to its location off of the highway.